Conservation Areas

 Riverbend Conservation Area is a 54.2-acrea undeveloped natural area with no support facilities.
 It was created for wetland mitigation and restoration and for conservation purposes aimed at preserving the watershed along the Blanchard River.
 Visitation is by appointment only.

-Indian Green – Worden Family Conservation Area
+Indian Green–Worden Family Conservation Area

 East of Litzenberg Memorial Woods (south unit), Findlay

 Indian Green-Worden Family Conservation Area is a 27.3-acre undeveloped natural area with no support facilities.
 It was created to preserve the natural area along the Blanchard River, expand wildlife habitat, and provide access to the Heritage Trail via Litzenberg Memorial Woods’ south unit.
 Habitat is characterized as mature riparian woods that support mink, raccoon, opossum, deer, red fox, gray fox, and coyote, and serve as a valuable feeding and staging area for migratory birds.
 Red-shouldered hawks, barred owls, and pileated woodpeckers can be found on the property.
-The Heritage Trail may be used for passive outdoor recreation activities, such as hiking, photography, and birdwatching.
-Stay on the trail and keep dogs on a leash.
-Open sunrise to sunset.
-Horses, bicycles, motorized vehicles, and hunting and trapping are prohibited.

 Lawrence Conservation Area